Civil War token: Sutler tokens

 Sutler tokens are similar to store cards.
 Rather than listing the name of a private business, however, these tokens bore the name of a particular army unit (usually a regiment) and the name of the sutler who conducted transactions with the regiment.
 Of the three types of Civil War tokens, sutler tokens are by far the rarest.

-Collectible value
+Collecting

-There are several factors that determine the collectible value of Civil War tokens.
-The main factor is rarity, which is measured on a scale from 1 to 10 (1 being the most common type).
+There are several factors that determine the collectible value of Civil War tokens including condition and rarity.
+Rarity is measured on a scale from 1 to 10 (1 being the most common type).
 The scale was developed by noted numismatic dealer and writer George Fuld.

-The material used to mint Civil War tokens can also affect collectibility.
+The material used to mint Civil War tokens can also affect collectability.
 Civil war tokens were minted using a variety of materials, copper being a common choice (often actually bronze).
 Other materials used for minting were nickel, tin, German silver, white metal, and silver.
 Examples of tokens minted using rubber are also known to exist.